Can You Use A Wet Brush On Dry Hair?

 Why Do You Need A Special Brush For Wet Hair?

-Now with a wet brush, you are able to brush through wet hair without breaking it or damaging it.
-It offers a gentle way to brush through wet hair, without tugging and pulling on wet hair too much, which could break hair strands.
+It offers a gentle way to brush through damp hair without tugging and pulling on it too much, which could break hair strands.

-You should not attempt to brush through wet hair if you do not have a wet brush, and you should start using a wet brush to brush through dry hair as well, to get all the benefits that you can!
+You should not attempt to brush through wet hair without a damp brush, and you should start using a wet brush on dry hair as well to get all the benefits you can!

 Related Questions